Ethical decision making framework

 Are you undertaking an independent examination of a charity?

-You are specifically scoped out of the requirements of Section 290 of the Code.
+You are specifically scoped out of the requirements of Part 4A of the 2020 Code.

-Comply with the independence requirements of the respective charity regulator.
+Comply with the independence requirements of the respective charity regulator (section 280 of the 2020 Code).

 Are you undertaking a review assurance engagement?

-Comply with Section 290 of the Code (taking into account the fundamental principles)
+Comply with Part 4A of the 2020 Code (taking into account the fundamental principles)

 Are you undertaking an assurance engagement which is not an audit or review engagement?

-Comply with Section 291 of the Code (taking into account the fundamental principles)
+Comply with Part 4B of the 2020 Code (taking into account the fundamental principles)

 Ascertain all the facts to the extent they are available